TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/02_lesson/lesson.md

 ## Instructor's Notes
 1. **Lesson**
   * Ask students to define *type*.
 Talk about types as a way to represent data (give examples of strings, ints, and floats).
-  * Ask students what they thought having str('12') did?
+  * Ask students what they thought having str('') did?
 Define this as casting.
   * Ask students what they did to cast an integer into a string?
 Define the int function if the students were unable to guess it from the lab.
   * Break for a few minutes to have students write down how they would produce the following program using the input function:
     ```